 These may be important things in your healing journey, but the reason why many of you are still struggling and not getting better is that you are missing some of the other “bigger pieces” of the puzzle.

-It may be all the things you see here lying under the tip of the iceberg- These are the pieces of your individual health struggle and they vary from person to person. but in all cases, no matter who you are, or the diagnosis you have been given- vitamin deficiencies are a common denominator in GI problems.
+It may be all the things you see here lying under the tip of the iceberg- These are the pieces of your individual health struggle and they vary from person to person. but in all cases, no matter who you are, or the diagnosis you have been given- vitamin deficiencies are a common denominator in SIBO, IBS and other GI related problems.

-So in today’s video I want to share with you those nutritional deficiencies the vitamins that are so important.
-You either have these deficiencies from not be able to eat or you have these nutritional deficiencies because you can’t absorb them.
-Either way- this is one more piece of the SIBO puzzle that you and your doctor will need to address.
+So in today’s video I want to share with you those nutritional deficiencies the vitamins that are so important for people suffering with SIBO and IBS.
+You either have these nutritional and vitamin deficiencies from restricted diets or you have them because you can’t absorb them.
+Either way-These need to be addressed and should be considered a foundational piece when it comes to healing the Big Picture of SIBO.

 Vitamin B2 (riboflavin) helps keep the mucosal lining of your digestive tract in good shape.
 It also helps to break down proteins, fats and carbohydrates in the foods you eat.
 Without vitamin B2, you may have trouble digesting food.
 And converting the nutrients into energy.
 Vitamin B2 is used in combination with other B vitamins, which make up the “B Vitamin Complex”.
 In fact, B2 must be present in high enough amounts in the body to allow other B vitamins including B6 and folic acid to properly do their jobs- And B6 deficiency can be one of the causes of mental health problems including anxiety.
 Low B2 can also cause tongue and mouth sores and swelling.

-B6 is an important vitamin because it activates the enzyme that converts Glutamate to GABA.
+B6 is an important vitamin deficiency often seen in IBS and SIBO.
+B6 is so important because it activates the enzyme that converts Glutamate to GABA.
 Glutamate is an excitatory neurotransmitter and GABA is a calming neurotransmitters.
 If you have low levels of B6 that glutamate will not get converted and you will be stuck in that excitatory state.

 Most people who have IBS or SIBO can relate to anxiety, depression, loss of focus and feeling tense most of the time.